s4njk4n/Plugin_Multinode_Tools/README.md

 As per Plugin, it is important to ensure that a node's VPS OS is up to date.

-Keeping all nodes up to date takes time, especially if you have multiple nodes and are dealing with them all one-by-one.
+Keeping several nodes up to date takes time, especially if you have multiple nodes and are dealing with them all one-by-one.
 These scripts are designed to automate and streamline the process so we can manage larger groups of nodes in an easier and more time-efficient manner.

 These tools have been created for the use of myself and a few others.
 If you plan to use them, please take some time to read through the scripts and